Frederick Browning: Inter-war period

 In 1931, Browning read Daphne du Maurier's novel The Loving Spirit and, impressed by its graphic depictions of the Cornish coastline, set out to see it for himself on Ygdrasil.
 Afterwards, he left the boat moored in the River Fowey for the winter, and returned in April 1932 to collect it.
 He heard that the author of the book that had impressed him so much was convalescing from an appendix operation, and invited her out on his boat.
 After a short romance, he proposed to her but she rejected this, as she did not believe in marriage.
 Dorman-Smith visited her and explained that it would be disastrous for Browning's career for him to live with Du Maurier without marriage.
 Du Maurier then proposed to Browning, who accepted.
 They were married in a simple ceremony at the Church of St Willow, Lanteglos-by-Fowey on 19 July 1932, and honeymooned on Ygdrasil.
 Their marriage produced three children: two daughters, Tessa (later second wife of David Montgomery, 2nd Viscount Montgomery of Alamein, son and heir of Field Marshal Bernard Montgomery) and Flavia (later wife of General Sir Peter Leng), and a son, Christian, known as Kits.

 Browning was promoted to lieutenant-colonel on 1 February 1936, and was appointed commanding officer of the 2nd Battalion, Grenadier Guards.
 The battalion was deployed to Egypt in 1936 and returned in December 1937.
 His term as commander ended on 1 August 1939; he was removed from the Grenadier Guards' regimental list but remained on full pay.
-On 1 September, he was promoted to colonel, with his seniority backdated to 1 February 1939, and became Commandant of the Small Arms School.
+On 1 September, he was promoted to colonel, with his seniority backdated to 1 February 1939, and became assistant commandant of the Small Arms School.